 The services aim to support people through the preliminary stages of the criminal justice system pathway.
-This can include onward referral to health or social care services or, where appropriate, enable the individual to be diverted from the criminal justice system into an alternative setting such as secure hospital.
-By undertaking these activities, L&D services aim to improve overall health outcomes and to support in the reduction of re-offending.
+This can include onward referral to health or social care services or, where appropriate, enable the individual to be diverted from the criminal justice system into an alternative setting such as a secure hospital.
+By undertaking these activities, L&D services aim to improve overall health outcomes and to support in the reduction of reoffending.
 To be successful in this aim, early identification of SLCN is required.
-L&D offer a range of support types and include a range of specialist support workers in both clinical and non-clinical roles.
-The L&D service specification (NHS 2019) refers to SLCN assessment as a workforce skill, however it is only mentioned once, and is specifically referred to as a "children's assessment skill" (NHS 2019: 18).
+L&D offers a range of support types and includes a range of specialist support workers in both clinical and non-clinical roles.
+The L&D service specification (NHS, 2019) refers to SLCN assessment as a workforce skill, however it is only mentioned once, and is specifically referred to as a 'children's assessment skill' (NHS, 2019, p.18).

-Support for detainees and suspects is available for all suspects in the form of free and independent legal advice (UK Government, no date), however legal advisors do not have any expected communication function or any remit with regard to supporting vulnerability beyond making referrals, and uptake of legal representation is low.
-Just under half of adult detainees request to see a free and independent legal advisor (Kemp 2018a; Kemp et al. 2011) with it being provided to around three quarters of those who request (Kemp et al. 2011).
+Support for detainees and suspects is available for all suspects in the form of free and independent legal advice (UK Government, n.d.); however, legal advisors do not have any expected communication function or any remit with regard to supporting vulnerability beyond making referrals, and uptake of legal representation is low.
+Just under half of adult detainees request to see a free and independent legal advisor (Kemp, 2018a; Kemp, Pleasence & Balmer, 2011) with it being provided to around three-quarters of those who request (Kemp, Pleasence & Balmer, 2011).

-As outlined above, whilst detainees have access to a range of support mechanisms within police custody, these are offered by a range of different sources and these sources do not have a specific SLCN focus.
+As outlined above, while detainees have access to a range of support mechanisms within police custody, these are offered by a range of different sources and these sources do not have a specific SLCN focus.
 As this research has identified, this is concerning because a significant number of people who come into police custody have some form of speech, language, and communication need.